bugcounting/mappazzone/README.md

 2. Launch the executable `mappazzone` in the unpacked directory.

+`mappazzone` tries to determine the system's language, and uses it for its UI.
+This detection does not always works, in which case it falls back to English.
+Alternatively, you can specify your language using the `--language` command-line option.
+Currently, there is only support for English (`EN`) and Italian (`IT`).

 ## Installation

 Building and installing the project should be possible on any system